Multi-Brand Strategy: Definition, Examples, Advantages and Disadvantages

 Weigh your options before you decide to take on a multi-brand strategy.

 If you already have a brand that people know and trust, there is excellent potential to expand with new products that will appeal to your customers.
-Focus on creating a strong brand, and you’ll know when it’s time to move forward.
+Focus on creating a strong brand, and you will know when it is time to move forward.